 W-LCD connection was resolved using the Swap Wires option.
 This has effectively crossed over wires

-W3 so that the correct Net continuity is maintained, i.e the Reset and Read/Write Nets are matched between project Modules (
+W3 so that the correct Net continuity is maintained – that is, the Reset and Read/Write Nets are matched between project Modules (

-To maintain synchronization between a multi-board schematic design and the child PCB projects it includes, the system designer supports the bidirectional exchange of Pin/Net data.
-Connectivity data is imported into the system design from child projects as outlined above, and the system design connectivity data may be passed back to the source PCB projects through the child project Update feature (Design » Update Child Projects).
-To update an individual child project, select its associated Module and choose the Design » Update Selected Child Projects command – both commands are also available on a Module's right-click Design context menu.
+To maintain synchronization between a Multi-board Schematic design and the Child PCB Projects it includes, the system designer supports the bidirectional exchange of Pin/Net data.
+Connectivity data is imported into the system design from Child Projects as outlined above, and the system design connectivity data may be passed back to the source PCB projects through the Child Project Update feature – Design » Update Child Projects.
+To update an individual Child Project, select its associated Module and choose the Design » Update Selected Child Projects command – both commands are also available on a Module's right-click context menu.